warner/tahoe-lafs/docs/frontends/webapi.rst

 effect.

 The blacklist is applied to all access paths (including FTP, SFTP, and CLI operations), not just the webapi.
+The blacklist also applies to directories.
+If a directory is blacklisted, the gateway will refuse access to both that directory and any child files/directories underneath it, when accessed via "DIRCAP/SUBDIR/FILENAME" -style URLs.
+Users who go directly to the child file/dir will bypass the blacklist.

 ..
 [1] URLs and HTTP and UTF-8, Oh My